ulvglzd/CurrentWeather/README.md

 ## Features

 - User Registration and Login: Users can create an account and log in using their email and password.
-Authentication is handled using JWT tokens.
+SSO is handled using JWT.
 There is a validation for credentials.

 - Profile Image Upload: Users have the option to upload a profile image to personalize their accounts.